 Other mistake: When John Wayne is running about near the chapel with a torch.
-You can see inside the chapel a lot of Mexican soldiers just stood there not doing anything.
+Inside the chapel, you can see a lot of Mexican soldiers just standing there not doing anything.

 Factual error: Approximately 2 hours and 10 minutes into the "restored" full-length video version, there's a birthday party for little Lisa Dickinson, and the Alamo defenders sing "Happy Birthday" to her.
 The Alamo battle happened in 1836.
 According to David Ewen's "All the Years of American Popular Music," the song "Happy Birthday to You" was composed and copyrighted by sisters Patty and Mildred J. Hill, first as "Good Morning to All," in 1893.

 Other mistake: When Bowie and his men first enter the Alamo, Travis calls for the colors ceremony and the detail marches to the flagpole.
 One section is ordered to "halt", then the order "about face" is given.
 However, the detail does a "right face" instead.

 Factual error: The mock-up of San Antonio de Bexar shows the buildings connected mostly along a single street, like towns in innumerable westerns.
 Actually, San Antonio was laid out with its buildings around plazas, in the Spanish style.